AC0519/API-for-Data-Science-Project/README.md

 # API Portfolio Project
-This project demonstrates API coding best practices using Python and FastAPI.
+I am conducting this project to learn to build APIs for data science work.

-This project was built from examples from the book [Hands-On APIs For API and Data Science](https://handsonapibook.com/).
+This was built with examples from
+ [Hands-On APIs For API and Data Science](https://handsonapibook.com/).